okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 Once you have
-[created and set up your Okta org](/docs/guides/oie-embedded-common-org-setup/aspnet/main/), next step is to download the GitHub repostory containing the SDK, widget, and accompanying sample apps.
+[created and set up your Okta org](/docs/guides/oie-embedded-common-org-setup/aspnet/main/), the next step is to download the GitHub repository that contains the SDK, widget, and accompanying sample apps.

 ## Software requirements